At a glance

 Rehydrating after consuming alcohol helps alleviate dehydration and can reduce the likelihood of a hangover.

-While drinking plenty of water is crucial to compensate for the fluid loss caused by alcohol, water alone will not hydrate you.
+While drinking plenty of water is crucial to compensate for the fluid loss caused by alcohol, water alone won’t sufficiently hydrate you.

 Electrolytes, especially potassium and sodium, play a critical role in fluid balance and facilitate the movement of water into cells and tissues.